open-ephys/ONI/source/hw-spec/glossary.rst

   Hub
     A collection of :term:`Devices <Device>` that communicate with a :term:`Controller` over a :term:`Port` and share a common clock.
 All data acquired by :term:`devices <Device>` in the same Hub are timestamped by this clock.
 Different Hubs may be governed by asynchronous clocks.
 A Hub either forms a portion of the :term:`Device Table` or the entire :term:`Device Table` if it contains all the :term:`devices <Device>` within the :term:`Acquisition Context`.
-Hubs can be exist in separate hardware from the :term:`Controller` (remote hubs) or within the :term:`Controller` (local hubs).
+Hubs can exist in separate hardware from the :term:`Controller` (remote hubs) or within the :term:`Controller` (local hubs).

     .. seealso:: :ref:`Hub Specification <hub>`